-Student Requests for Modifications of Existing Programs or Additional Sports athletics for processing.
+Student Requests for Modifications of Existing Programs or Additional Sports

+Students may make a formal request for modifying an existing program or adding a new sport.
+Request forms are available at the district athletic office and will be turned in to the district's administrator for athletics for processing.
 The administrator will work with the appropriate building principal to determine if the request can be approved.
 The athletic administrator will respond back in writing to the requesting party within 20 days of receipt.
-If the request is not approved, the submitting party may request that it be forwarded to the district's Title IX officer for consideration during the Title IX officer's annual report to the superintendent.
-The Title IX officer will review each request and respond back to the submitting party in writing within 20 days of receipt.
-If the request is subject to further review, the district's response shall provide a date of final response.
+If the request is not approved, the submitting party may request that it be forwarded to the district's Title IX/Civil Rights Compliance Officer for consideration during the Title IX/Civil Rights Compliance Officer's annual report to the superintendent.